phug-php/website/doc/en/language-reference.md

 ### each

-**Phug**'s first-class iteration syntax makes it easier to iterate over arrays and objects in a template:
+`each` is the easiest way to iterate over arrays and objects in a template:

 PHP-style:
 ```phug